rmrk-team/evm-nestable-multiasset-zksync-workshop/README.md

         }
 </details>

 This concludes the implementation of the Song NFT smart contract.
 We can now use the `prettier` and `typechain` sctipts to format the code and generate the typechain bindings.
-We willl also need to compile the smart contracts, so we will run the following commands:
+We will also need to compile the smart contracts, so we will run the following commands:

 ```bash
 yarn prettier && yarn hardhat compile --network zkSyncTestnet && yarn typechain